Pixlox/Pixlox/README.md

 **Laptop:** ***Dell Latitude 7300***

 This laptop has served me well, and continues to.
 It works and performs great for everything that I do.
 It's great to code on, it's great to produce on, it's great to do everything on.
 It has 16GB of RAM and an Intel i5 8th Gen with Integrated Graphics.
-I'll probably upgrade this in the near future to have a general better setup.
+This will be upgraded soon in the coming months.

 **Monitor:** ***LG 29" UltraWide FHD HDR***